 BLOCK ONE: 9:30 – 10:30

-1. How to Be a Better Writer: What You Need to Do Before Submitting Work to Agents & Editors.
+1. The Art of Voice: How to Make Your Writing Come to Life (Azalea & Iris rooms combined).
 This class will address what writers should be doing before they submit their work.

 (What you see here is a quick layout of the day’s events.
 See a full layout of the day’s sessions, with detailed descriptions, on the official Schedule Page here.)